Patpong is one of Thailand’s best-known red-light districts.

 To find out where the other gogo bars are, check our guide on Silom Road.

-Sala Daeng is the closest subway station to Patpong.
+Sala Daeng is the closest BTS station to Patpong.

 It’s only a 3-minute walk from here.

-The girls below are from the Pimp Club.
+The girls below are from the The PIMP Bangkok.

 Want to find out who else dances there?